Volkswagen Polo pricing

 Volkswagen Polo fuel economy

-Here's how much fuel the VW Polo will use.
+Here's how much fuel each VW Polo uses.

 1.0-litre petrol engine

-According to the Green Vehicle Guide, the 1.0-litre Trendline model (with the lower power output) is rated with the following fuel efficiency:
+According to the Green Vehicle Guide, the 1.0-litre Trendline model (with 70kW) uses:

 - Combined: 4.8L/100km